Chirag-ahir/SFC-Preparation/README.md

 What is Health Check?<br>
 Health Check is a dashboard that lets you see how closely the security settings of your org align with the settings recommended by Salesforce.
 Performing a healthcheck allows you to make sure you are getting the most out of the system, and business requirements are aligned to salesforce.

+What is Macro?<br>
+A macro is a set of instructions that automates common tasks such as sending email, closing case, creating tasks.
+It saving time and efforts of service reps.

 What is Apex trigger?<br>
 Trigger is a procedure in database which automatically invokes whenever a special events in database occures.